Visuracode/NSFW-Prompt-Archive/README.md

-# NSFW AI Image Prompt Archive
+# NSFW AI Video Prompt Archive

 Welcome!
 This is a collection of detailed prompts for generating NSFW videos based on themes shared on X.
 All prompts are ready to copy and paste into your favorite AI image generator.